aml7733/actor-birthday-cli-project/README.md

 ##Install instructions
   Clone this repository.
-  Fom the terminal, in the actor-birthday-cli-project directory, run "bundle install".
+  From the terminal, in the actor-birthday-cli-project directory, run "bundle install".
   When that completes, enter ruby bin/run.rb to start the program.

 ##License